The Right Elevator Pitch for Change

 What Your Listener Cares Most About

-As with any effective communication, short or long, it is imperative to first understand who your audience is and what they can care most about.
+As with any effective communication, short or long, change management consulting experts know that it is imperative to first understand who your audience is and what they can care most about.
 What you say to hook and connect with a senior leader will differ from what you say to engage with an individual contributor or team manager.
 Tailor your message to whatever will draw in your listener, pique their curiosity, and ultimately their support.

 Seven Basic Components to an Elevator Pitch for Change